-The Bank holds regular audit across the organization.
-Its Board - through the Executive Committee (EXCOM), Management Committee (MANCOM), and ROC - ensures that all business segments follow sound credit policies and practices.
+The Bank holds regular audits across the organization.
+Its Board - through the Executive Committee (EXECOM), and ROC - ensures that all business segments follow sound credit policies and practices.

 The Bank manages risk concentration by type of individual or group of borrowers, by geographical region, and by industry sector.
 It assesses the credit quality of financial assets using the Bangko Sentral ng Pilipinas' (BSP) credit classifications.
-The Bank uses credit scoring models and decision systems for consumer loans, and borrower risk rating and facility risk rating models for SME loans, as approved by the Board.
+The Bank uses credit scoring models and decision systems for consumer loans, borrower risk rating, and facility risk rating models for SME loans, as approved by the Board.